MTY Food Group: A Once In A Lifetime Opportunity (OTCMKTS:MTYFF)

 In July 2019, MTY bought Yuzu Sushi, a Canadian Sushi chain that was growing fast at the moment of the deal.
 Soon after, in December of the same year, the company announced it completed the acquisition of Allô Mon Coco, a gourmet breakfast and lunch restaurant chain based in Canada, Turtle Jack's, a restaurant chain with 18 operating locations that serves burgers, ribs, soups, salads, nachos, chicken wings and wines, among other options like kids meals, COOP Wicked Chicken, a chicken restaurant with two locations, one in Hamilton and other in Burlington (both in Canada), and Frat's Cucina, haute cuisine restaurant franchisor.

-Debt is under control and the dividend is safe
+Debt is under control and the dividend is safe in the long term

 To date, MTY Food has been a great dividend growth stock that tripled since 2011 on a $US basis and quadrupled on a $C basis, since the Canadian dollar is down -30% during the period.
 That is a growth rate rarely found in stocks, especially defensive ones like MTY, and companies offering such a big increase deserve to be taken into consideration when we look for growth yet stable companies.
+In April 2020, the company decided to suspend the dividend temporarily to postpone royalty payments from franchisees, a measure that, although painful in the short term, assures the long-term viability of restaurants.

 Looking at the impressive dividend growth rate one would expect to find a low dividend yield.
 That is not the case for MTY.
-The recent selloff has made the dividend yield to skyrocket to levels never seen before for this stock.
+The recent selloff has made the dividend yield of the dividends the company has been paying to skyrocket to levels never seen before for this stock.
 Moreover, the company currently owns $C56.780M in cash on hand.

 Source: Q1 2020 Annual report

-With that amount of cash, the company can cover 1.5 years' worth of dividends and interest expenses.
+With that amount of cash, the company could cover 1.5 years' worth of dividends and interest expenses.
 Currently, the stock trades at a price of near bankruptcy risk, while bankruptcy is very, very far from being a threat to MTY for the years to come.
 During an investing career, the worst experience an investor can endure is holding a company that goes bankrupt, whereas the best experience is buying a company many investors mistakenly fear is soon going bankrupt.
 MTY has a vast amount of cash and productive assets to withstand a huge headwind like the COVID-19 one, and much more.

 Currently, MTY holds C$561.73M in long-term debt, which entails an annual expense of C$19.41M.
 Adding dividends paid to the equation, the company spends C$36.5M in dividends and debt interests, while generating C$110.12M in free cash flow.
 Given these figures, we can deduce the dividend is safe and debt is not overly high.
 Personally, I believe that the time has come for the company to slightly reduce its debt before making another acquisition, or failing that, amass a good amount of cash for the next acquisitions, thus reducing debt to equity ratios while improving free cash flow to equity.